COG-UK/docs/majora/add_sample.md

 |----------------------|-------------------------------|----------|------------|---------------------------------------|
 | submitting_user |              | Yes, but provided automatically       | str        | Your username
 | submitting_org  |              | Yes, but provided automatically       | str        | Your organisation

+### Frequently asked questions

+* Ages should be whole numbers.
+Neonatals should be entered as 0.
+Leave the field blank for not recorded.